 - Prayers for Animals and Animal Activists,

-- Working on several unpublished manuscripts in various stages of development.
+- Several unpublished manuscripts in various stages of development.

 - And now this … The Beloved Institute.
 It will have very humble beginnings but is structured to increase to help a larger and larger audience.

-But there is never enough time to do as much as I would prefer.
-It may be time to enlist the help of some volunteers to assist in 2019.
+“There is never enough time to do as much as I would prefer.
+It is time to enlist the help of some volunteers in 2020.”

 Personal Project Highlights: